 The technician first assesses the dent from both sides of the panel — the exterior and the interior — to understand the shape, depth, and direction of the deformation.
 On a door, access is typically gained by removing the interior door panel or working through a gap.
 With a light source positioned to reflect off the surface, even small imperfections become clearly visible as the work progresses.

 The result, when executed properly, is a panel that is indistinguishable from undamaged.
 No filler, no paint, no record.
+Want to understand the full process?
+See our guide: How paintless dent repair works and what it costs.

 When Paint Is Already Chipped: What Then?